-Forspoken hands-on preview: The PS5's next big exclusive?
+Forspoken review: More bark than bite

-(Pocket-lint) - Forspoken stands out as an interesting part of Square Enix's lineup of games in the coming year or so, lacking the big brand of Final Fantasy 16 but featuring a large open world that shares some visual cues with that game.
+Forspoken stands out as an interesting part of Square Enix's lineup of games in the coming year or so, lacking the big brand of Final Fantasy 16 but featuring a large open world that shares some visual cues with that game.

-From the sounds of it, it's a bit of an experiment for Luminous Productions under Square Enix, the studio's first standalone title.
-We got to play around four hours of the game's early chapters recently.
-Here's how we think it's shaping up.
+From the sounds of it, it's been a bit of an experiment for Luminous Productions under Square Enix, the studio's first standalone title, and experimental is a good word for it.
+This is a lopsided game that doesn't quite stick the landing.

-We had a mixed time with Forspoken - moving through its world felt good when we had time to really sprint around and explore, but its story had a habit of getting in the way.

-It's entirely possible that this is something that it'll earn more thoroughly when it releases, but the early version we played felt a little bit unbalanced on this front.

-Similarly, some sprightly magic effects and detailed rock formations and landscaping didn't stop the game from looking a bit bland overall, and we're less confident of how much that's likely to change.

-As an experiment with the Luminous engine that powers Final Fantasy games, Forspoken is shaping up to be an interesting bit of output.
-But if Square is hoping it'll launch a new tentpole franchise, we're feeling somewhat less optimistic.

-Forspoken hands-on
+Forspoken

 - Vistas look great